So you want to be a copywriter.

-With the copy you write, the end goals is you are moving people towards buying a product or service.
+With the copy you write, the end goal is getting people to buy a product or service.
 If you’re writing a sales page, for example, your sales copy should make people want to click to buy.

 What does a copywriter do?

 Sometimes, on something like a long form sales page, it’s pretty obvious.
 But that’s just one type of copywriting.
-All of the stuff mentioned above is included in that too, and each of those types of copy, from a Facebook post to a flyer serve a purpose in getting the reader to do something.
+Everything mentioned above is included in that too.
+Each of those types of copy, from a Facebook post to a flyer serves a purpose in getting the reader to do something.

 Just like there are different types of freelance writing, there are different types of copywriting.